 "Where are you going now?"

 "Sounds good."
 Manny handed me a ten.
-“Get us both pizza.
+“Get us both a slice of pizza.
 I did like that Frenchie broad.”

 "There was only one."

-ps St. Brigit is also the patron Saint of children whose parents are not married.
+ps St. Brigit is also the patron Saint of bastard children.